cosc2336-ds-alg/assg09/README.md

 In this assignment, you will be using the `Stack` abstract data type we developed for this unit and discussed in our lectures, to implement 4 functions that use a stack data type to accomplish their algorithms.
-The functions range from relatively simple, straight forward use of a stack, to a bit more complex.
+The functions range from relatively simple straight forward use of a stack, to a bit more complex.
 But in all 4 cases, you should only need to use the abstract stack interface functions `push()`, `pop()`, `top()`, and `isEmpty()` in order to successfully use our `Stack` type